bmalkmus/getOutsideApp/README.md

 Seattle Parks API<br>
 Zomato API<br>
 Materialize CSS<br>
-We would like to thank of all my teachers and TAs at University of Washington's Coding Bootcamp.
+We would like to thank of all our teachers and TAs at University of Washington's Coding Bootcamp.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)<br>